pagkly/Zed/Investopedia4/Crowding Out Effect Definition.md

 ## Crowding Out Effect Example

-Suppose a firm has been planning a capital project, with an estimated cost of $5 million and a [[return]](https://www.investopedia.com/terms/r/return.asp) of $6 million, assuming the interest rate on its loans is 3%.
+Suppose a firm has been planning a capital project, with an estimated cost of $5 million and a [[return]](https://www.investopedia.com/terms/r/[[Return|return]].asp) of $6 million, assuming the interest rate on its loans is 3%.
 The firm anticipates earning $1 million in [[net income]](https://www.investopedia.com/terms/n/netincome.asp) (NI).
-Due to the shaky state of the economy, however, the government announces a stimulus package that will help businesses in need but will also raise the interest rate on the firm's new loans to 4%.
+Due to the shaky state of the economy, however, the government announces a stimulus package that [[Will|will]] help businesses in need but will also raise the interest rate on the firm's new loans to 4%.

-Because the interest rate the firm had factored into its accounting has increased by 33.3%, its profit model shifts wildly and the firm estimates that it will now need to spend $5.75 million on the project in order to make the same $6 million in returns.
+Because the interest rate the firm had factored into its accounting has increased by 33.3%, its profit model shifts wildly and the firm estimates that it [[Will|will]] now need to spend $5.75 million on the project in order to make the same $6 million in returns.
 Its projected earnings have now dropped by 75% to $250,000, so the company decides that it would be better off pursuing other options.